People

 Head of the research group

-Yasha Jacob Grobman is a professor at the Faculty of Architecture and Town Planning at the Technion, the founding director of the Technion Computational Design research group (T_CODE), and an award-winning, practicing architect.
+Yasha Jacob Grobman is an associate professor at the Faculty of Architecture and Town Planning at the Technion, the founding director of the Technion Computational Design research group (T_CODE), and an award-winning, practicing architect.
 He served as the dean of the Faculty of Architecture and Town Planning at the Technion from 2019-2022.

 Grobman concentrates his research on architectural design computation, i.e., developing innovative digital tools and methods for design and fabrication.
 He also argues for a broader understanding of architectural performance that includes not only environmental and structural aspects, but also the perceptual and behavioral aspects of architectural space.